qiangbo1222/Uni-RXN-official/readme.md

 ```
 Run this script with the default configuration will create a representation library using provided reactants (from ZINC subset) and reagents (from USPTO).

-Then you are able to run the generation process based on yout library
+Then you are able to run the generation process based on your library
 ```

 #generate structure analogues